sagimann/devcmd/README.md

 # Overview
-The purpose of this image is to provide developers with a consistent set of common OS-agnostic dev tools, in case these are done from the local developer's machine (unlike specialized builds done via CI, for example)
+Provide developers with a consistent set of common local OS-agnostic environment, dev command lines and libraries.
+Developers can use it as a reference implementation or base for project-specific images.

 # Setup

 * Install docker for desktop (Windows/Mac) on the local host

-* Setup DEVCMD_ROOT environment variable to the folder where all DEVCMD repos are cloned, e.g. /home/myuser/dev or C:\Users\MyUser\dev
+* Setup DEVCMD_ROOT environment variable to the folder where your project repos are cloned, e.g. /home/myuser/dev or C:\Users\MyUser\dev

 * Add the following to the PATH environment variable:
   * Linux/Mac: add `export PATH=$PATH:$DEVCMD_ROOT/devcmd` to the end of `~/.bash_profile`
   * Windows: add a `%DEVCMD_ROOT%\devcmd` entry to the end of the `Path` variable under the User Environment Variables (Windows)

-* Optional: Download your GCP API key into `<DEVCMD_ROOT>/sec` folder (ask your manager for key access if needed)

 * Build the `devcmd` image if needed:
   ```